aryanduntley/py-trkpac/README.md

 # py-trkpac

-A global Python package manager that wraps pip with SQLite tracking.
+A global Python package manager for linux that wraps pip with SQLite tracking.
 Install packages into a single shared directory, accessible from any terminal without activating a venv.

 ## Why